vinitkumar/vinitkumar.me/content/blog/programming-heroes/index.md

 - [Remy Sharp](https://twitter.com/rem)

 Remy is an awesome British programmer and an all-around great guy.
-He runs his company and has been on the JavaScript scene since pretty early on.
-He writes very useful tools and services (like nodemon, jsbin and gives it all for free) and also blogs and do live-streams and it is always wonderful watching him code and solve problems in realtime.
+He runs his own company and has been one of most influential JavaScript programmers.
+He writes useful tools and services (like nodemon, jsbin and gives it all for free).
+His livestreams are also informative and there is a lot you can learn from watching him code and debug.
 I give him credit for a lot of my JS knowledge.
-I have been following and learning from him a lot from the start of my professional programming journey since(2012).
-I remember him using Chrome dev tools as an editor for development.
+I have been following and learning from him a lot from the start of my professional programming journey since(2012) and remember him using Chrome dev tools as an editor for development.
 He is also a family man and is a great chap to look up to.